 Briefing: Mental Health Units (Use of Force) Bill 2017-19

-As the Mental Health Units (Use of Force) Bill 2017-19 reaches the committee stage of parliamentary scrutiny, NHS Providers has produced a briefing on the Bill, which is available at the link below.
+As the Mental Health Units (Use of Force) Bill 2017-19 starts its passage through the House of Lords, NHS Providers has updated a briefing on the Bill, which is available at the link below.
 Also available to download is the briefing for the Commons stages.

 - Alongside the review of the Mental Health Act, we welcome the attention the Mental Health Units (Use of Force) Bill draws to ensuring high quality care for those with mental health conditions.